Recipes You Will Love for Mother’s Day Brunch: Fresh Herb Frittata or Strawberry Almond Clafoutis

 Fresh Herb Frittata

-The first time I made this dish, I was in love!
-I remember walking in the my herb garden one sunny Sunday afternoon looking at the light hitting the juicy fresh strawberries.
+The first time I made this dish, I fell in love with it.
+I remember walking in the my herb garden one sunny Sunday afternoon and looking at the light hitting the juicy fresh strawberries.

 Clafoutis is a baked French dessert originating in France during the 19th century.
 Traditionally black cherries were used in this dish, but other fruit substitutions are equally as wonderful.